xero/lvthn/docs/AUDIT.md

 leviathan implements S-boxes as Boolean logic (bitslice style).
 The 8 forward (`S[]`) and 8 inverse (`SI[]`) functions use only `&`, `|`, `^`, and `~` on 32-bit words — no table lookups.

 **Cannot be verified by static inspection alone.** The Boolean expansions are equivalent to the 4-bit→4-bit lookup tables in `serpent-tables.h` only if every gate is transcribed correctly.
-Correctness will be established by the test-vector suite in Phase 4.
+Correctness will be established by the test-vector suite.

 Reference S-box values (ground truth from `serpent-tables.h`):
 ```